About Us

 Driven By Volunteers

 They unload semi-trucks full of food.
 They stock the shelves.
-They stand in the snow handing out holiday meals.
+They load groceries into vehicles.
 Most importantly, they greet those who need the food shelf with dignity, empathy, and a smile.
-Our 30-plus volunteers dedicate thousands of hours to keep this community’s food shelf operating, no matter what the challenges.
+Our over 50 volunteers dedicate thousands of hours each year to keep this community’s food shelf operating, no matter what the challenges.
 Some of our volunteers have been with us for decades.
 Others are seasonal residents.
 All are committed to giving back to their communities.
-Without them there would be no Lakes Area Food Shelf!
+Without them, there would be no Lakes Area Food Shelf!
 We are grateful for their skills, compassion, and dedication.

 Making Donations Count

-Lakes Area Food Shelf is funded by a combination of individual donor, government, and foundation dollars.
-We rely heavily on contributions from the community to Lakes Area Food Shelf to meet an ever-growing need.
-We see thousands of dollars from foundations and $10 checks from people who offer what they can afford.
-We are committed to the National Council of Foundations Guidelines to keep administrative costs at or less of 30% of our budget.
+Lakes Area Food Shelf is funded through donations from businesses, individuals, clubs, municipalities, churches, and foundations; and public and private grants.
+We rely heavily on contributions from the community to meet the ever-growing needs.
+We receive $1000 dollar checks from foundations and $10 checks from individuals offering what they can afford.
+We are committed to the National Council of Foundations Guidelines to keep administrative costs at or less than 30% of our budget.

-Tamara “Tammy” Larsen is Director of Lakes Area Food Shelf, responsible for daily operations as well as executing the LAFS Strategic Plan.
-Ms. Larsen’s appointment came by a unanimous vote of the LAFS Board of Directors during its regular meeting in August of 2023.
-This is a homecoming for Tammy, who led LAFS in 2020 and 2021, guiding the food shelf through the COVID 19 pandemic.
-Before joining LAFS, Tammy worked in tech and banking, leading strong technical teams developing and supporting large, complex analytical systems as well as selling and implementing data warehousing and business intelligence software.
+Tammy is responsible for daily operations and executing the LAFS Strategic Plan.
+She re-joined as ED in September 2023, having led LAFS in 2020-21 where she guided the food shelf through the COVID-19 pandemic.
+Before joining LAFS, Tammy worked in technology and banking, leading large technical teams.
 She earned a bachelor’s degree in computer science from the University of Minnesota and a master’s degree in organizational leadership from St. Catherine University in St. Paul.
-She lives in Pequot Lakes with her husband Tom, who’s been a LAFS volunteer
+She lives in Pequot Lakes with her husband Tom, an LAFS volunteer.

-Dale is recently retired after spending his entire career in the building materials industry.
-He currently serves on the board of directors for Edco Products, a manufacturer and national distributor of metal roofing and siding products.
-Dale and his wife Deb have been Tuesday volunteers since December ’20.
+Dale is a retired business leader after spending his entire career in the building materials industry.
+He serves on the board of directors for Edco Products, a manufacturer and national metal roofing and siding product distributor.
+Dale and his wife Deb have been Tuesday volunteers since 2020.
 He augments the LAFS board with budgeting, strategic planning, financial, and operations management skills.

-Pastor Jenn is the pastor at Grace United Methodist Church in Pequot Lakes.
-Originally from Winona, MN, she moved to the area a couple years ago with her crazy dogs.
-She has one recently married daughter who lives in Texas.
+Jenn is the pastor at Grace United Methodist Church in Pequot Lakes.
+Originally from Winona, MN, she moved to the Brainerd Lakes Area in 2020 with her crazy dogs.
+She has one married daughter who lives in Texas.
 Her goal is to create a stronger bond between LAFS, which sits across the parking lot from Grace UMC, and the church, not just her own but all of the faith communities in the area.

 Mark Casey

 Mark is a journalist, originally from Western Pennsylvania.
-He grew up in what was once the heart of mining and steel making in America.
-Mark and his family received food assistance from the United Steel Workers Union during strikes and lay-offs - his father was a mill carpenter - and the experience made him and advocate for those who are food insecure.
-Mark is on the board of Arizona Food Bank Network that supports five major food banks in operations and public affairs.
-Although his primary residence is Arizona, he and his wife spend the summer months on Lower Mission Lake in Merrifield.
+He grew up in what was once the heart of mining and steelmaking in America.
+Mark and his family received food assistance from the United Steel Workers Union during strikes and lay-offs - his father was a mill carpenter - and the experience made him an advocate for those who are food insecure.
+Mark is on the board of Arizona Food Bank Network which supports five major food banks in operations and public affairs.
+Although his primary residence is in Arizona, he and his wife spend the summer months on Lower Mission Lake in Merrifield.

 Kip Sandoz